 This information relates to the 2021-22 academic year

-The aims of the module are to facilitate a co-produced approach to exploring the challenges of contemporary social, economic, political disorder, and ecosystems breakdown.
-Students will not be taught by a subject specialist, but rather invited to think through contemporary crises in terms of the possibilities and limitations of different collective responses.
-The module aims to facilitate a collaborative, student-centred learning environment, in which students contribute substantively to the module’s focus.
-As such, the module is very self-directed on the part of the student.
+The module aims to facilitate a co-produced approach to social, economic, and political disorder, and to explore their links to eco-systemic breakdown.
+Students are not taught by a subject 'expert', but rather invited to forward independent ideas on contemporary crises by exploring the possibilities and limitations of different responses.
+The module aims to facilitate a collaborative, student-centred learning environment, requiring a self-directed and curious approach to encountering the world's development challenges through the deliberate provocation of 'apocalypse'.

-The rationale behind the course is that part of the reason human societies are unable to respond to the crises they face, is due to the methods of thinking that dominate, including in university contexts.
-The module also aims, as part of a process-orientated approach, to collaboratively explore the role of university education in developing interventions in response to crises.
+The rationale behind the course is a postulation that human societies are unable to respond to crises faced because of methods of thinking that dominate - including in university contexts.
+The module thus also aims to collaboratively explore and leverage 'university education' in developing interventions that can respond to, or 'intervene in', crises.

 Principal Learning Outcomes